 Take note that the consulate in Cebu still accepts direct applications — you can also course your application through their own accredited travel agencies, the list of which you can find here.

-For the complete address details of South Korea’s embassies in the Philippines:
+For the complete address details of KVAC and the Cebu Consulate, see below:

 .